Insider Selling: Aehr Test Systems (NASDAQ:AEHR) Director Sells 7,500 Shares of Stock

-Aehr Test Systems (NASDAQ:AEHR - Get Free Report) Director Rhea Posedel sold 7,500 shares of the business's stock in a transaction dated Friday, April 17th.
-The shares were sold at an average price of $82.00, for a total value of $615,000.00.
-Following the completion of the sale, the director directly owned 404,479 shares of the company's stock, valued at $33,167,278.
-The trade was a 1.82% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Aehr Test Systems (NASDAQ:AEHR - Get Free Report) Director Rhea Posedel sold 7,500 shares of Aehr Test Systems stock in a transaction that occurred on Monday, April 20th.
+The shares were sold at an average price of $88.09, for a total value of $660,675.00.
+Following the completion of the transaction, the director owned 396,979 shares in the company, valued at $34,969,880.11.
+This trade represents a 1.85% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.

-Aehr Test Systems (NASDAQ:AEHR - Get Free Report) last released its quarterly earnings data on Tuesday, April 7th.
-The semiconductor company reported ($0.05) EPS for the quarter, beating the consensus estimate of ($0.07) by $0.02.
+Aehr Test Systems (NASDAQ:AEHR - Get Free Report) last issued its quarterly earnings results on Tuesday, April 7th.
+The semiconductor company reported ($0.05) earnings per share for the quarter, topping the consensus estimate of ($0.07) by $0.02.
 Aehr Test Systems had a negative return on equity of 7.15% and a negative net margin of 25.23%.The firm had revenue of $10.31 million during the quarter, compared to the consensus estimate of $10.85 million.
-Equities analysts predict that Aehr Test Systems will post 0.1 earnings per share for the current fiscal year.
+On average, equities analysts anticipate that Aehr Test Systems will post -0.31 EPS for the current fiscal year.

-Several equities analysts recently weighed in on AEHR shares.
-William Blair raised shares of Aehr Test Systems from a "market perform" rating to an "outperform" rating in a research report on Monday, March 2nd.
-Lake Street Capital reissued a "buy" rating on shares of Aehr Test Systems in a research note on Wednesday, April 8th.
-Wall Street Zen upgraded Aehr Test Systems from a "strong sell" rating to a "sell" rating in a report on Saturday, April 11th.
-Craig Hallum raised Aehr Test Systems from a "hold" rating to a "buy" rating and set a $68.00 target price on the stock in a research report on Wednesday, April 8th.
-Finally, Weiss Ratings reiterated a "sell (d)" rating on shares of Aehr Test Systems in a report on Wednesday, January 21st.
-Three equities research analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has issued a Sell rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of "Hold" and a consensus price target of $68.00.
+Several analysts have recently weighed in on AEHR shares.
+William Blair raised shares of Aehr Test Systems from a "market perform" rating to an "outperform" rating in a report on Monday, March 2nd.
+Craig Hallum raised shares of Aehr Test Systems from a "hold" rating to a "buy" rating and set a $68.00 price target for the company in a report on Wednesday, April 8th.
+Wall Street Zen upgraded shares of Aehr Test Systems from a "strong sell" rating to a "sell" rating in a research report on Saturday, April 11th.
+Weiss Ratings reaffirmed a "sell (d)" rating on shares of Aehr Test Systems in a report on Wednesday, January 21st.
+Finally, Lake Street Capital reiterated a "buy" rating on shares of Aehr Test Systems in a research report on Wednesday, April 8th.
+Three investment analysts have rated the stock with a Buy rating, one has assigned a Hold rating and one has issued a Sell rating to the company.
+According to MarketBeat, the stock presently has a consensus rating of "Hold" and an average price target of $68.00.

 Institutional Inflows and Outflows